✓ ✓

 Necessary outcome 2: Execute a national livestock herd digitization strategy.

-Recent reports have identified comprehensive deficiencies in innovation policy and outcomes, and lagging digitization, in Canadian ranching and rural communities:
+Numerous recent reports have identified comprehensive deficiencies in innovation policy and outcomes, and lagging digitization, in Canadian ranching and rural communities:

 But addressed in isolation, without affordable and universal connectivity, limited and obsolete digital solutions, no affordable or ready access to technical support, and a responsible regulator (CCIA) sustaining obsolete processes and technology, animal movement reporting becomes a significant burden providing no return